Listed on this page are our direct Bender

 Laier and Balbina Stier born in Rauenberg.

-Johann Laier died in Klewa, Poland as a German soldier
+Johann Laier died in Klew, Poland as a German soldier

 during The Great War.
 Johann Laier married Sophia Schafer,